 Four Square

-To play four square; you need a large bouncing ball and open space at the campsite.
-Draw four six by six foot squares, within a large square.
-Ask one player to stand in each square.
-Handle the ball to one of the players, so that he/she bounces it up to his/her opponent.
+To play four square, you need a large bouncing ball and open space at the campsite.
+Draw four, six-by-six feet squares within a large square and ask one player to stand in each square.
+Hand the ball to one of the players, so that he/she bounces it to his/her opponent.
 As the ball reaches the opponent, he/she should hit the ball, so that it reaches the third person.
 The person who fails to hit the ball is out of the game.
 Continue the game until all the players have been given a chance each.

 Identify The Colors

 Ask the children to sit in a circle.
-Now, make a list of colors.
-Announce the colors one by one, so that the kids can relate each color with the objects present in the campsite.
+Now, make a list of colors and announce the colors one by one, so that the kids can relate each color with the objects present in the campsite.
 Allot fifteen seconds to each child, to look around them and spot the objects, which can be associated with the colors announced.
 This way, they will learn about different colors and things related to nature.

 Shave The Balloon

-Provide a balloon to each of the kids and ask them to inflate it.
+Provide balloons to all kids and ask them to inflate it.
 Now, apply whipped cream on the top portion of each balloon.
-Supply the children with shaving razors.
-Set a time limit of one minute.
+Supply plastic razors to all the children and set a time limit of one minute.
 Within the given time, the kids have to shave off the cream, without bursting the balloon.
-The child who does the job first is the winner of the game.
+The child, who finishes first, is the winner of the game.
+Make sure this activity is organized under adult supervision.

 Narrate A Story

-Make a campfire in the evening and ask the kids to encircle it.
+Make a campfire in the evening and ask the kids to sit around the fire.
 Now, start narrating a popular story, which the children are well acquainted with.
 Stop the narration abruptly.
 Select a kid randomly and ask him/her to continue the story, but not in the traditional manner.
 Ask him/her to stop the narration suddenly and pass it on to the next person.
-This way, all the children will get a chance to build-up the story in their own creative way and have fun listening to new additions to the good-old story!
+This way, all the children will get a chance to build-up the story in their own creative way and have fun listening to new additions to the good old story!